 The study is conducted in four selected commercial banks in Addis Ababa.
-The Banks are Commercial Bank of Ethiopia, Lion International Bank, Awash International Bank and Cooperative Bank of Oromia.
+The Banks are Commercial Bank of Ethiopia, Dashen Bank, Awash International Bank and Bank of Abisnya in Addis Ababa head offices and selected three branches of each banks.

 The banks are selected under the assumption that they are pioneer to commence and exercise agent banking service than other commercial banks in Ethiopia.
 The study involves staffs from the selected banks especially from E-banking department who are direct participant of the subject.